aws/amazon-cloudwatch-agent/README.md

 It is using [Semantic versioning](https://semver.org/)

 ## Distributions
-You can download the offical release from S3, refer to [link](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/download-cloudwatch-agent-commandline.html)
+You can download the official release from S3, refer to [link](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/download-cloudwatch-agent-commandline.html)

 ## Security disclosures
 If you think you’ve found a potential security issue, please do not post it in the Issues.
 Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or [email AWS security directly](mailto:aws-security@amazon.com).